Isaiah KacyvenskiMedia & Sports Advisor (Boston, MA)

 Isaiah Kacyvenski’s diverse and accomplished background includes earning two degrees from Harvard, playing in the National Football League (NFL) for eight years in between, and achieving success as an experienced entrepreneur and private investor.
 Mr. Kacyvenski has made nearly two dozen private capital investments in small & medium-sized businesses in technology, sports, biotech, consumer, media, and sports medicine as a value-added and active investor.
 Based in Boston, Mr. Kacyvenski assists Star Mountain with sourcing, analyzing and adding value to its portfolio companies in the region as well as assisting with industry sector expertise.
 Mr. Kacyvenski is also an advisor with Star Mountain’s Charitable Foundation, founded by Brett Hickey.

-Mr. Kacyvenski is currently the Co-Founder and Managing Director of the Sports Innovation Lab.
-Other Co-Founders are a former VP of research at Forrester Research and entrepreneur-in-residence at General Catalyst and a U.S. Olympic gold medalist and member of the Hockey Hall of Fame.
+Prior to Will Ventures, Mr. Kacyvenski was the Co-Founder and Managing Director of the Sports Innovation Lab.
+Other Co-Founders were a former VP of research at Forrester Research and entrepreneur-in-residence at General Catalyst and a U.S. Olympic gold medalist and member of the Hockey Hall of Fame.
 The Sports Innovation Lab identifies and evaluates the technology products and services that will power the future of the broad sports industry which has over 100 verticals.
 Sports Innovation Labs has developed a digital market research platform and a world-class advisor network to help companies make strategic investment decisions.

 Mr. Kacyvenski has a deep background in wearable sensor technology as the former Global Head of Business Development and Chairman of the Sports Advisory Board at MC10, a cutting-edge conformal electronics company focused on optimizing objective physiological data capture outside of a controlled setting.
 Mr. Kacyvenski joined MC10 after graduating from Harvard Business School and remained there for 6 years involved in the development, sales, and marketing of several different technologies at MC10, including the revolutionary physiological data capturing electronic patch the BioStamp, multiple award-winning sports impact indicator CheckLight, as well as a first-of- its-kind hydration monitor.